Monday, June 1, 2015

 The cover gives us a rather haunting, and pretty cool image of Superman infected with Joker toxin.
 The best part is the judicious use of color.
 By only showing the red, Superman's creepy eyes and the blood on his chin and hands are dramatically emphasized.

 We pick up right where we left off last time, with the Joker-infected Superman attacking Batman in an opera house.
-Since the Dark Knight can't reason with the Man of Steel in this state, he enacts his anti-Superman protocol of his suit — a fist filled with microscopic red suns, curtesy of Ray Palmer.
+Since the Dark Knight can't reason with the Man of Steel in this state, he enacts his anti-Superman protocol of his suit — a fist filled with microscopic red suns, courtesy of Ray Palmer.
 Batman lands a few good punches with this fist, but Superman soon retreats to the street.
 Batman's suit has built-in plasma shields to deflect Superman's heat vision, so Superman brings down the entire building behind Batman.

 This damages the suit to the point where Superman is able to destroy the red suns, and lift the whole thing up high into the sky.
 Superman tears apart the suit, leaving Batman exposed.
 He tells Batman that Joker wants him to beg, but Batman responds by spitting "kryptonite gum" into Superman's eye.
 This finally takes Superman down, and the two heroes fall into the ocean.